e271828e/Flight.jl/docs/notes/design/framework_spec.md

 [the freeze](#g-the-freeze) creates, not an obligation.
 Iterating a roster array costs a handful of dispatches per frame and remains acceptable.

-Two shapes were rejected, both torture-tested in [§15.3][s15-3]: per-slot atomic cells, and a shared lock-free [batch](#g-batch) stack ([D-024][d-024]).
+Two shapes were rejected, both torture-tested in [§15.3][s15-3]: per-input atomic cells, and a shared lock-free [batch](#g-batch) stack ([D-024][d-024]).

 **Mappings run on the device task.** Today's `assign_input!(mdl, mapping, data)` becomes the pure `map_input(data, mapping) → batch`.
-User-extensible code thereby never executes inside the loop's frame, and the trace consists of slot-level batches.
+User-extensible code thereby never executes inside the loop's frame, and the trace consists of root-input-level batches.

 **Mappings are binding data, not shaping code** ([§15.4][s15-4]).
-A mapping is a declarative table: axis/button → slot path, plus per-axis conditioning parameters (deadzone, expo strength).
+A mapping is a declarative table: axis/button → root input, plus per-axis conditioning parameters (deadzone, expo strength).
 The shipped `TableBinding` applies those parameters in its generic `map_input`, on the device task ([§11.6][s11-6] — the shared pure helper, with an owner).